 Wait-for Graph in Deadlock Detection

-A Wait-for Graph (WFG) is a directed graph used for deadlock detection in operating systems and relational database systems.
-It represents the dependencies among processes and resources in a system, helping to identify potential deadlocks.
+Wait-for Graph (WFG) is a directed graph used to detect deadlocks in operating systems and relational database management systems.
+It determines the dependencies between system resources and processes, and it can be used to detect deadlocks.

 Construction of the Wait-for Graph

-In a WFG, processes are represented as nodes, and edges indicate the waiting relationship between processes.
-An edge from process Pj to Pk represents that Pj is waiting for Pk to release a lock on a resource.
-If a process is waiting for more than one resource to become available, multiple edges may represent a conjunctive (and) or disjunctive (or) set of different resources.
+In a WFG, the processes are depicted as nodes, and the edges show the waiting relationship between processes.
+If an edge from Pj to Pk shows that Pj is waiting for Pk to release a lock on some resource, then if a process waits on more than one resource, then multiple edges can represent a conjunctive (and) or disjunctive (or) set of alternate resources.

 Detection of Deadlocks

-The possibility of a deadlock is implied by graph cycles in the conjunctive case, and by knots in the disjunctive case.
-A cycle in the WFG indicates that a process is waiting for another process to release a resource, which in turn is waiting for a third process to release a resource, and so on.
-This creates a circular dependency, leading to a deadlock.
+A deadlock is represented by graph cycles in the conjunctive case and by knots in the disjunctive case.
+A cycle in the WFG tells us that one process is waiting for another process to free a resource, which waits for the third process to free a resource and so on.
+This gives rise to a circular dependency, and hence a deadlock.

 Best Practices for Avoiding Deadlocks